List of Billboard number-one dance songs of 2012

-These are the Billboard magazine's number-one dance songs of 2012 on the Dance Club Songs, the Dance Singles Sales, and the Dance/Mix Show Airplay.
-The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
+Billboard magazine compiled the top-performing dance songs in the United States during 2012 on the Dance Club Songs, the Dance Singles Sales, and the Dance/Mix Show Airplay.
+Premiered in 1976, the Dance Club Songs ranked the most popular songs on dance club based on reports from a national sample of club DJs.
+The Dance Singles Sales chart was launched in 1985 to compile the best-selling dance singles based on retail sales across the United States.
 The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.

-Club play and sales

-Jennifer Lopez scored two number ones in 2012 released off of her greatest hits collection Dance Again... the Hits, bringing her number one total to 13 respectively.

-Taryn Manning achieved her first number-one song as a solo artist with "Send Me Your Love".

-Nicki Minaj achieved three number-one songs overall as both a solo and featured artist with "Turn Me On", "Give Me All Your Luvin'" and "Pound the Alarm".